HugoBlox/theme-academic-cv/content/post/transfer-learning/transfer-learning.md

 ```
 Training the above model on the smaller set of points leads to the following curve {{< figure src="cosine-supervised.png" title="" >}}

 As observed, the model does well in areas where sufficient data is present.
-However, on the leftmost region where we have only one data point the model does poorly on fitting the curve.
+However, on the rightmost region where we have only one data point the model does poorly on fitting the curve.

 #### Transferring Knowledge from Sine Function